efast616/ECE434/hw04/README.md

 |GPIO3  |0X481a_E000  |0x481A_EFFF  |

 The rotated pictures of boris are shown in the files named according to text and rotation.

+The gpiotoggle file turns on the on board LEDs when a button is pressed.
+Two different buttons control two different LEDs.